ipums/hlink/sphinx-docs/column_mapping_transforms.md

 Each header below represents a column mapping transform type.
 Transforms are used in the context of the `column_mappings` list.
 Each transform operates on a single input column and outputs a single output column.
-Input and output column types are listed in the format "Maps input column type → output column type".
-The letters T and U represent arbitrary column types.

 Some transforms are suffixed by "a" or "b".
 These suffixes mean that the transforms apply to columns from only one of the two datasets to be linked (dataset A or dataset B).